Part 3 - the rest of the story

 So, this great love story bowed down to generational religious trauma, and our marriage imploded before either of us knew what was happening.

-I no longer recognized the family and the leadership, I had entrusted myself to and served for over 25 years.
+I no longer recognized the family and the leadership I had trusted and served for 25 years.
 Everything that I had worked and lived for was gone.

 My life’s companion.